Building Inspections Melbourne

 Once the stage is complete, owners should not withhold any stage payments, even if defects are present.
 Instead, you should advise the builder of any concerns or defects in writing, as soon as you become aware of them.
 If the builder does not address your issues in a timely manner, you should obtain an independent building inspection and seek legal advice.
 Alternatively, you can report the matter to the state government body, Domestic Building Dispute Resolution Victoria.

 Rather than waiting until you have concerns, we recommend you organise several independent building inspections throughout the course of the construction, regardless of whether any defects are evident or not.
-In our experience as independent building consultants, we are likely to identify defects that are not obvious to you.
+In our experience as independent inspectors, when we provide building inspections to Melbourne properties, we are likely to identify defects that are not obvious to you.

 In relation to stage payments, the final stage is a little different.
 Please refer to Section 42(a) below: